Blockstream/satellite/index.md

 kit](https://store.blockstream.com/product-category/satellite_kits/), you can
 follow the kit-specific instructions available on [Blockstream's Help Center](https://help.blockstream.com/hc/en-us/articles/900001613686).
 Otherwise, we recommend continuing on this guide.
-You can move to the next section, which covers the [hardware options](doc/hardware.md).
+You can proceed to the next section, which covers the [hardware options](doc/hardware.md).

 ## Support